 I love to see kids grow in their critical thinking and witness their confidence rise.
 There is no better feeling than knowing you are helping to shape the future, by helping kids learn.

 Frequently asked questions

 What is your typical process for working with a new student?

 I begin by teaching the student four different ways, and then asking them which way they thought helped them understand the subject the most.
 This will give me insight on how to teach the student moving forward.
 I like to spend at least a few minutes at the start of every session getting to know the student and building rapport.
 Students tend to focus longer and give their best effort when they like their teacher.

 Pricing can differ from student to student.
-K-6 is around twentt two dollars an hour.
-7-12 is around nineteen dollars an hour.
-It also depends on how far the commute is for me.
+K-6 is thirty dollars an hour.
+7-12 is twenty-five dollars an hour.
+It also depends on if am commuting and how far the commute is.
 My prices are always flexible though.

 I started teaching in highschool as a summer job.
 I worked with my schools tutoring program, helping first graders improve their reading and math skills.
 I loved seeing the improvement my students made, but more importantly, I loved seeing their confidence in themselves grow.

 What types of students have you worked with?

 I have worked with mostly K-6 students, but I have also worked with older students who's second language is English.
 I have also worked with many students with learning differences.
 The world calls them disablitites, but I prefer to use the word difference.

 Describe a recent event you are fond of.